gnuzd/money-tracker/Readme.md

 ## Mobile

-[ ] - init expo project
+[x] - init expo project - reset

-[ ] - setup design system ui components.
+[x] - setup design system ui components.

-[ ] - integrate with apollo server using apollo client
+[x] - integrate with apollo server using apollo client

 [ ] - implement authentication

 [ ] - implement CRUD accounts, transactions

 I am using bun instead of npm or yarn

+In this video, I am going to create the mobile appication with Expo